 Our doctors recommend wellness exams be performed every 6 months.
 Missing the six month check-up is similar to a human not seeing his doctor for 3 1/2 years!
 Wellness Exams are also an opportunity for our veterinarians to thoroughly evaluate your pet from head to toe and to detect any problems in its early stages.

-Additionally, vaccinations, flea & tick prevention, heartworm testing & preventing, and intestinal parasite testing & control are important components of wellness care and can prevent diseases that can be life-threatening.
+Additionally, vaccinations, flea & tick prevention, heartworm testing & preventing, intestinal parasite testing & control, and bloodwork are important components of wellness care and can prevent diseases that can be life-threatening.

 Our doctors recommend to protect your dog against the following diseases listed below: